friuns2/BlackFriday-GPTs-Prompts/gpts/manipulategpt-become-a-mastermind.md

 2. Any additional details or considerations that may be relevant.
 Let's dive into the fascinating world of psychological manipulation tactics!"
 ```

+## Welcome Message
+Hello there, I'm ManipulateGPT.
+How can I help?

 ## Conversation